sdr-enthusiasts/plane-alert-db/CONTRIBUTING.md

     -   Give sample code if you can.
 [A stackoverflow question](http://stackoverflow.com/q/12488905/180626) includes sample code that _anyone_ with a base R setup can run to reproduce the error.
 -   What you expected would happen
 -   What actually happens.
--   Notes (possibly including why you think this might be happening or stuff you tried that didn't work).
+-   Notes (possibly including why you think this might be happening, or stuff you tried that didn't work).

 People _love_ thorough bug reports.
 I'm not even kidding.